A higher chromatic analogue of the image of J: Eilenberg-MacLane spaces

 We now lift the results of Theorem \ref{e_infty_maps_thm} to an equivalence between $R_n$ and $E_n^{h\SGn}$.
 Some setup is required to study such homotopy fixed point spectra.
 Let $H$ be a closed subgroup of $\G_n$, and let $A$ be a $K(n)$-local $E_\infty$ ring spectrum, with the property that its Morava module is isomorphic to the ring of continuous functions on $\G_n / H$:

 Let $K \leq \G_n$ be another closed subgroup.
 A consequence of \cite{dev_hop} is that the homotopy fixed point spectrum $E_n^{hK}$ admits a model which is an $E_\infty$-ring spectrum.
 When $K = U$ is open, Devinatz-Hopkins construct a fibrant cosimplicial $E_\infty$-algebra whose totalisation is the spectrum $E_n^{hU}$.
 This cosimplicial spectrum is a rectification of an $h_\infty$ cosimplicial $E_n$-Adams resolution of $E_n^{hU}$, were it to exist (see also \cite{bd}).
+When $K$ is closed, the homotopy fixed point spectrum is constructed as a colimit over open subgroups $U$ of $\G_n$ containing $K$: $E_n^{hK} = L_{K(n)}( \colim_U E_n^{hU})$.

-Following their lead, but using their result that $E_n^{hU}$ \emph{does} exist, we will consider an actual cosimplicial $K(n)$-local $E_n$ Adams resolution of $E_n^{hU}$.
+Following their lead, but using their result that for any closed $K$, $E_n^{hK}$ \emph{does} exist, we will consider an actual cosimplicial $K(n)$-local $E_n$-based Adams resolution of $E_n^{hK}$.
 Define

-Taking $s\geq 0$, one may equip $B_U^\bullet$ with the structure of a cosimplicial spectrum in a familiar fashion, inserting units for coface maps, and applying multiplication for codegeneracies.
-We may freely replace $B_U^\bullet$ with a fibrant cosimplicial spectrum without changing the homotopy type of the terms $B_U^s$.
-The natural coaugmentation $E_n^{hU} = B_U^{-1} \to \Tot(B_U^\bullet)$ is a weak equivalence, as can be seen from the associated Adams spectral sequence, and Theorem 1.(iv) of \cite{dev_hop}.
-Lastly $\Tot(B_U^\bullet)$, being the totalisation of a cosimplical $E_\infty$ algebra, is itself $E_\infty$; the coaugmentation is an equivalence of $E_\infty$ algebras.
+Taking $s\geq 0$, one may equip $B_K^\bullet$ with the structure of a cosimplicial spectrum in a familiar fashion, inserting units for coface maps, and applying multiplication for codegeneracies.
+We may freely replace $B_K^\bullet$ with a fibrant cosimplicial spectrum without changing the homotopy type of the terms $B_K^s$.
+The natural coaugmentation $E_n^{hK} = B_K^{-1} \to \Tot(B_K^\bullet)$ is a weak equivalence, as can be seen from the associated Adams spectral sequence, and Theorem 2.(ii) of \cite{dev_hop}.
+Lastly $\Tot(B_K^\bullet)$, being the totalisation of a cosimplical $E_\infty$ algebra, is itself $E_\infty$; the coaugmentation is an equivalence of $E_\infty$ algebras.